sadcode-org/SnapChat-user/README.md

 # SnapChat-user

+## Features
+- Checks username availability
-Check if a username is available or unavailable and get username suggestions
+- Gives you username suggestions if the username is unavailable

+This is script is for the development of a future SnapChat API.
+Check my other scripts which contribute this future API :)